 It is important to evaluate your competition for many reasons.
 First, it helps you determine the level of market saturation.
-There have been several instances where a subsidized telecenter was established by a donor organization in a small village with limited demand, despite the fact that there was already a locally owned cybercafé there.
-In one circumstance, the subsidized center maintained low prices because it did not have to cover its costs.
-This scenario eventually caused the locally owned center to go out of business.
-After the funding stopped, the subsidized center went out of business as well, due to low revenues and high costs.
 Knowing what already exists will allow you to determine how your network can contribute value to the community.
-In addition, analyzing the competition can stimulate innovative ideas for your service offerings.
+In addition, analysing the competition can stimulate innovative ideas for your service offerings.
 Is there something that you can do better than the competitors to make your services more effectively fit the needs of the community?

-Finally, by analyzing your competitors from the customers' point of view and understanding their strengths and weaknesses, you can determine your competitive advantages in the community.
+Finally, by analysing your competitors from the customers' point of view and understanding their strengths and weaknesses, you can determine your competitive advantages in the community.

 Competitive advantages are those which cannot be easily replicated by the competition.

-For example, a wireless network that can exclusively offer a faster Internet connection than a competitor is a competitive advantage that facilitates client utilization.
+For example, a wireless network that can exclusively offer a faster Internet connection than a competitor is a competitive advantage.

-Determine Initial and Recurring Costs and Pricing
+7. Determine initial and recurring costs and pricing

 When you are planning to set up and operate your wireless network, you must determine the resources needed to start your project and the recurring operating costs.
 Start-up costs include everything you must purchase to start your wireless network.

-These expenses can range from the initial investment you make in hardware, installations, and equipment for access points, hubs, switches, cables, UPS, etc. to the costs to register your organization as a legal entity.
-Recurring costs are what you must pay to continue to operate your wireless network, including the cost of Internet access, telephone, loans, electricity, salaries, office rental fees, equipment maintenance and repairs, and regular investments to replace malfunctioning or obsolete equipment.
+These expenses can range from the initial investment you make in hardware, access to towers and so on plus equipment for access points, hubs, switches, cables, solar equipment, UPS, etc. to the costs to register your organisation as a legal entity.

+Recurring costs are what you must pay to continue to operate your wireless network, including the cost of Internet access, telephones, loans, electricity, salaries, office rental fees, equipment maintenance and repairs, and regular investments to replace malfunctioning or obsolete equipment.
 Every piece of equipment will eventually break down or become outdated at some point, and you should set aside extra money for this purpose.

 An advisable and very common method to deal with this is to take the price of the device and divide it by the period of time you estimate that it will last.

 This process is called depreciation.
 Here is an example.
 An average computer is supposed to last for two to five years.
 If the initial cost to purchase the computer was \$1,000 USD, and you will be able to use the computer for five years, your annual depreciation will be \$200 USD.
 In other words, you will lose \$16.67 USD every month so that you can eventually replace this computer.
 To make your project sustainable, it is of fundamental importance that you save the money to compensate for the depreciation of equipment each month.

 Keep these savings until you finally have to spend them for equipment replacement.
 Some countries have tax laws that determine the period of depreciation for different types of devices.

 In any case, you should try to be very realistic about the life-cycle of all the implemented gear and plan for their depreciation carefully.

-Try to find out all your costs in advance and make realistic estimations on your expenses.
-The following grid (continued on the next page) shows you a way to classify and list all of your costs.
-It is a good tool to structure the different costs, and it will help you to distinguish between initial costs and recurring costs.

-It is important to research all your start-up costs in advance, and make realistic estimations on your recurring expenses.
+It is important to research all your start-up costs in advance, and make realistic estimations of your recurring expenses.

 It is always better to over-budget for expenses than to under-budget.

 With every wireless project, there are always unforeseen costs, especially during the first year of operations as you learn how to better manage your network.
+Following, is a non-exhaustive list of categories of costs that you should include, both in start-up phase and for your recurring costs, just to give you an idea of how to get started on calculating your costs:-

-Categories of Costs
+8. Categories of Costs